Citizenship Question Or No Citizenship Question, The 2020 Census Has Some Big Problems

 After initially saying they would send the 2020 Census forms to the printers without the hotly-contested citizenship question, the Trump Administration reversed course Wednesday.
 First word that they were still pursuing the question came from a tweet from the president:

 NEW: President Trump tweets the Commerce and Justice Departments are “working very hard” during July 4th holiday on getting a #CitizenshipQuestion on #2020Census.
 DOJ attorneys due to tell federal judge in Maryland administration’s plans at hearing set for Friday at 2 p.m.
-ET👇 pic.twitter.com/EfGznhbcP8— Hansi Lo Wang (@hansilowang) July 4, 2019
+ET👇 pic.twitter.com/EfGznhbcP8— Hansi Lo Wang (he/him) (@hansilowang) July 4, 2019

 So there remains the possibility the question will appear.
 Last week, the U.S. Supreme Court ruled to invalidate a decision by Commerce Secretary Wilbur Ross to add the question, but left the door open for the administration to try again with valid rationale.